 You should be educated to degree level or equivalent or should have substantial relevant professional experience requiring a level of expertise.

 The course is open to candidates from the UK and abroad.
-However, as a firm grasp of the English language is essential, applicants will be required to satisfy the Institute of Art and Law that they are suitably qualified to the follow the course.
+However, as a firm grasp of the English language is essential, applicants will be required to satisfy the Institute of Art and Law that they are suitably qualified to follow the course.

 The course is assessed through on-going short questions which are completed at the end of each module.
 There will also be one piece of written coursework for formal assessment (3,000 words in length) that can be completed in your own time.

 You will be provided with a set of distance learning modules, each of which comprises all the reading necessary for successful completion of that module.
-In addition, upon commencing the course you will receive an introductory module, providing basic information about the English Legal System and the operation of the Common Law.
 All modules are sent out via email.

-Three methods of teaching will be used throughout the course, combining both contact and non-contact tuition.
+Different methods of teaching will be used throughout the course, combining both contact and non-contact tuition.
 The principal mode of teaching will be self-study, using a series of distance learning packs.
 The distance learning packs, together with feedback from assessed exercises, will contain all the material necessary for successful completion of the course.
 You will also be assigned a tutor from the Institute who will oversee your progression on the course.
-In addition, there will be optional Saturday study forums in London (2-4 times per year) with supplementary teaching in the form of lectures and tutorials.
+In addition, there will be optional Saturday study forums (2-3 times per year), taking place either in London or online.

 The cost of the course is £2,300 + VAT (total £2,760).
 A limited number of bursaries are available to offset some of the costs of the Foundation Certificate.
 For more information, contact firstname.lastname@example.org.